| Prepared by MILITARY INTELLIGENCE SERVICE WAR

 other compounds to use the communal mess hall in North 1 compound were

 refused.
 Outdoor services were held when weather permitted.
+RECREATION Outdoor recreation was hampered through lack of

 sufficient sports grounds.
 Only West & North 1 Compounds were there